Solar-cell efficiency: Maximum power point

 A solar cell may operate over a wide range of voltages (V) and currents (I).
 By increasing the resistive load on an irradiated cell continuously from zero (a short circuit) to a very high value (an open circuit) one can determine the maximum power point, the point that maximizes V×I; that is, the load for which the cell can deliver maximum electrical power at that level of irradiation.
 (The output power is zero in both the short circuit and open circuit extremes).

 The maximum power point of a solar cell is affected by its temperature.
 Knowing the technical data of certain solar cell, its power output at a certain temperature can be obtained by $P(T)=P_{STC} + \frac{dP}{dT}(T_{cell} - T_{STC})$, where $P_{STC}$ is the power generated at the standard testing condition; $T_{cell}$ is the actual temperature of the solar cell.

 A high quality, monocrystalline silicon solar cell, at 25 °C cell temperature, may produce 0.60 V open-circuit (VOC).
-The cell temperature in full sunlight, even with 25 °C air temperature, will probably be close to 45 °C, reducing the open-circuit voltage to 0.55 V per cell.
+The cell temperature in full sunlight, even with 25 °C air temperature, is probably close to 45 °C, reducing the open-circuit voltage to 0.55 V per cell.
 The voltage drops modestly, with this type of cell, until the short-circuit current is approached (ISC).
 Maximum power (with 45 °C cell temperature) is typically produced with 75% to 80% of the open-circuit voltage (0.43 V in this case) and 90% of the short-circuit current.
 This output can be up to 70% of the VOC x ISC product.
 The short-circuit current (ISC) from a cell is nearly proportional to the illumination, while the open-circuit voltage (VOC) may drop only 10% with an 80% drop in illumination.
 Lower-quality cells have a more rapid drop in voltage with increasing current and could produce only 1/2 VOC at 1/2 ISC.
 The usable power output could thus drop from 70% of the VOC x ISC product to 50% or even as little as 25%.
 Vendors who rate their solar cell "power" only as VOC x ISC, without giving load curves, can be seriously distorting their actual performance.